lynkos/grovers-algorithm/README.md

 4. Search and select `Python: Select Interpreter`
 5. Select your virtual environment
 6. Open `Grovers-Algorithm.ipynb`
-7. Click on `Select Kernel` and choose a [kernel](https://docs.jupyter.org/en/latest/install/kernels.html)
+7. Click `Select Kernel` and choose a [kernel](https://docs.jupyter.org/en/latest/install/kernels.html)
-8. Click on `Run All` to run all cells
+8. Click `Run All` to run all cells
 9. Deactivate your virtual environment when you're finished
 ```
 deactivate